twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jotika-sayadaw/02-sitting-meditation-and-consuming-food-jotika%zh.rst

 Mindfulness (sati) is very important for discerning latent defilements (see some examples given by U Sun Lwin in his talks).
 Indeed, we can say that the beginning of the Dhamma is mindfulness.

 Among the forty meditation objects, ānāpāna is the best.
 Kasiṇa objects (usually prepared as visual disks) require preparation.
 Asubha (corpse) meditation can be too demanding.
-(I once met a Western monk who practised in Sri Lanka with corpses in a cave where human bodies were disposed of; he even took some colour photographs of them.) Ānāpāna, however, can be practised anywhere and acquires more time rather than special conditions. (??
-OR However, Anapanasati meditation can be practiced anywhere; what it requires is more time rather than special conditions.
-OR Anapanasati meditation, however, can be practiced anywhere; what is needed is more time rather than special conditions. ??)
+(I once met a Western monk who practised in Sri Lanka with corpses in a cave where human bodies were disposed of; he even took some colour photographs of them.) Ānāpāna, however, can be practised anywhere and acquires more time rather than special conditions.
+(Without special conditions, yogi gets more time for the practice.)

 Some people think that ānāpāna meditation is only related to the Buddha, the agga-sāvakas, and the mahā-sāvakas.